Dimmanzo/culinary-academy/README.md

 - After testing website with a lighthouse tool I noticed that performance was below 80%, so had to spend some time finding ways to increase that.
 Compressing images and preloading them fixed the problem.

+# Bugs

+- Solved bugs
+  - After deploying project to GitHub, images on About us page would not load.
+  - The error was in my file path to the images. href="/assets/images/abus-1.webp"
+  - After removing "/" before assets, fixed my problem.

 ### Validator Testing

 - HTML